dsedov/luciaos_website/what_people_do.md

 # What do People do?

+People do want a sense of accomplishment, even a sense of competition

 How do you pay bills.
 How do your renew DL.
 Interfacing with government sites, utilities, banking

 Podcast, Health, Investing, Reading, communication,  relativity, entertainment